cds-snc/covid-alert-app/test-gallery/README.md

 We can use the test-gallery script to get before/after images.
 Ex: run once on latest master, and again on feature branch.

-This node script will take those two runs (two HTML files) from the test-gallery script, parse them, and merges them into one single continuous file.
-It displays two version of the app side-by-side, for easy visual difference identification.
+This node script will take the two output HTML files from the test-gallery script, parse them, and merge them into one single continuous file.
+Displaying two versions of the app, ideally from two different features branhes, side-by-side, for easy visual inspection.

 Original Andréas K.LeF.

 ## Future Work

-It would be really nice to be able to pass a flag
+### to visual-diff

+be able to pass a `--latest` flag to visual-diff that automatically grabs the two most recent  `*.html` files from `/artifacts` would be very convenient.
+That would mean sorting through the files and getting the lastest couple by "most recently created" date.